-You may be surprised by this; however, a trusted contractor will tell you that insulation acts more like a thermos; keeping warm temperatures warm, and cool temperatures cool.
-You are likely to reduce your energy bills in the Summer by a quarter and nearly cut your energy bills in half during the winter by upgrading the insulation in your home!
+You may be surprised by this, however, a trusted contractor will tell you that insulation acts more like a thermos; keeping warm temperatures warm, and cool temperatures cool.
+With proper insulation, you’re likely to reduce your energy bills in the summer by 25% and cut your energy bills in half during the winter!

 Another misconception is that the only reason to consider insulating your home is to save on energy expenses.
 An additional benefit is that it provides soundproofing.
 This is an excellent solution for noisy neighbors or keeping the sound down from your children.

 “The R-value is a measure of thermal resistance, or ability of heat to transfer from hot to cold, through materials (such as insulation) and assemblies of materials (such as walls and floors).
 The higher the R-value, the more a material prevents heat transfer.”
 (Source)

 You could have the highest R-value and it wouldn’t matter if your home has conditions that undo the purpose of your insulation.
 Moisture leaks or cracks can let unwanted air in or out.
 So instead of saving money you could be losing money if you aren’t properly sealing cracks and helping to prevent leaks.

 The Department of Energy and local building codes will recommend fixed R-values.
 The local building code requires an R-value of 38 for ceilings but the Department of Energy suggests using an R-value of 49.
 Walls may vary from R-value 14-19.
 Your home’s floors are best insulated at a minimum of R-value of 19.

 Remember that no matter how high the value, it’s going to be wasted if you aren’t certain that the installation is done correctly.
 Ask your contractor how they are ensuring proper seals and how they are resolving air infiltration and moisture occurrences.